hapax/hapax.github.io/assets/chandra.md

 *quantised*, occuring only at certain allowed values.
 Quantisation has deep consequences for atomic structure, hence chemistry, hence life itself.
-We're made out of exploded stars, sure, but biology is quantum mechanics writ large.
+We're made out of exploded stars, sure, but biology is also quantum mechanics writ large.

 Quantisation not only governs the heavy elements ejected from stars, but also the compact remnants left behind.